keif/keif.github.io/src/pages/about.md

 Hello, my name is Keith, and welcome to yet another about page.
 Over the years, I've held a wide variety of titles, which really has made them ultimately useless.
 Previous titles include: Web Developer, Web Architect, Solutions Architect, Hope Consultant, Sales Consultant, and Digital Engineer.

+I don't rank these technologies as "preferrred" or "I'm a master of" - technology constantly moves forward at a fast-pace, and one day you feel like a master, and the next day a new paradigm comes along and you feel like you're just coming to terms with it again.

+I define my technology knowledge as "always willing to learn more" and "never shying from a challenge" but also "never afraid to say no."

 ## Code Played With:

 * JavaScript